hfilosa/Final-Project-Fall/README.md

 Final-Project
 =============

-A repository for the final project
+A repository for the final project.
+Our project will be chess in the terminal window.
+Henry Filosa & Alice Xue